offerni/pp/README.md

 # pp
 Performance Playground ( ͡° ͜ʖ ͡°)

-This is a personal sandbox I use to store performance comparisons, to remember computer science fundamentals and more.
+I use This personal sandbox to store performance comparisons, study data structures, refresh computer science foundations and more.